How To Get Married at San Francisco City Hall

 Couple kissing beneath the ornate dome ceiling at San Francisco City Hall.

-San Francisco City Hall is more than just a building—it’s a stunning landmark that is the perfect setting for your wedding.
-There is a reason why everyone, whether locally or from abroad, gets married here.
-Whether you’re having a civil ceremony, planning an intimate private event, or hosting a grand celebration with a full weekend buyout, this guide walks you through everything you need to know about making your San Francisco City Hall wedding vision come true.
+San Francisco City Hall is more than just a building—it’s a stunning landmark and one of the most iconic places to get married in California.
+Whether you're planning a civil ceremony, a private 1-hour rental, or a weekend buyout celebration, this guide walks you through everything you need to know about making your San Francisco City Hall wedding vision come to life.

 1. Civil Ceremony